JaspJaspJasp/RecipeCloud-WAD/README.md

 - Displays all comments
 - Allows everyone to view the comments

+### Admin DashBoard
+- Admins can see total Users, Recipes, and Forum post
+- Admins can see latest website interactions

 ###
 ### 🔐 Authentication & Authorization
 - User registration and login